kasramp/CISAP/README.md

 - [X] Moving CISAP to new FMOD lib and code refactoring
 - [X] Writing complete "man" page for program
 - [X] Lyric display feature [DONE]
+- [X] Adding accoustic identification and suggestion to fix the tags
+- [ ] Add an option to read songs from sub directories
 - [ ] Add play song(s) from Audio CD
 - [ ] Making GUI